temcocontrols/T3000Webview/docs/t3000/architecture/lvgl-eez-project-json-format.md

 The hardware controller does not need any of this.
 It has fonts and images pre-loaded in flash, already knows its display resolution and LVGL version, and renders widgets from properties — not from editor metadata.

 The **Firmware JSON** strips all editor-only data, keeping only what the controller needs: widget positions, style overrides, event bindings, and font/image **names** (not binaries).
-This reduces payload size by two orders of magnitude and produces a consistent, easy-to-parse structure.
+Each screen is a separate JSON file — transferred individually so memory usage stays low and screens can be updated independently.

 ### B.2 What Changed